rust-lang/rust/doc/rust.md

 crate, reading and processing all the referenced modules at once.

-When the Rust compiler is invoked with a source file, it creates an _implicit_ crate and treats the source file and though it was referenced as the sole module populating this implicit crate.
+When the Rust compiler is invoked with a source file, it creates an _implicit_ crate and treats the source file as though it was referenced as the sole module populating this implicit crate.
 The module name is derived from the source file name, with the `.rs` extension removed.